FHU-Bioinformatics/2025-fhu-bioinformatics-notes/2025-Goals.md

 Create a pipeline in Genious Prime in combination with a script to "unpack" a read to make an analyzable data result.

+## The Bioinformatics goal in the words of Dr. Deweese
+May 22, 2025.

+Develop workflows for analysis of sequencing data and indentification of positive hits on target species.

 # Big Picture Goals

 ## Can we reliably get DNA out of the fossils?